gardegu/LAB42_RTX_control/README.md

 **Note**: The ZED Mini cable needs to be plugged into the device with its incurved arrows on the same side as the lenses.

 ### Requirements
+The computer vision node uses _OpenCV_ and [Stereolabs](https://www.stereolabs.com/)' Software Development Kit (SDK).
 To use the SDK, a powerful [_Nvidia_](https://www.nvidia.com/fr-fr/) Graphics Processing Unit (GPU) is required.
 See [here](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#system-requirements) for a compatibility check and installation.

+**Note**: Two versions of the computer vision node are provided here but only one will be launched.
+This version uses the SDK and _OpenCV_.
+The other version is the first we wrote and only uses _OpenCV_.
+However, it is not performant enough and gives bad results.

 If you plan not to use [Docker](#docker), you need to download and install the SDK as well as Nvidia drivers.
 See [here](https://www.stereolabs.com/docs/installation/linux/) to install the SDK on linux.
 If you followed all the steps, the Nvidia drivers should be installed.